 For example, if you entered Colombia and they stamped a 90-day tourist permit on your passport, which expires on April 15, 2020, but you want to stay longer for 180 days due to difficulty in getting flights to leave or not wanting to leave.

 In the past, Migracion Colombia rejected tourist visa extensions if more than about 10 days before your tourist visa expires.
-But Migracion Colombia is now swamped with tourist visa extensions, so we recommend submitting two weeks or more in advance before your tourist visa expires.
+But Migracion Colombia became swamped with tourist visa extensions, before the quarantine and will likely be swamped when they reopen.
+So, we recommend submitting two weeks or more in advance.

 Once you apply, wait for an email from Migracion and make sure to look in your Spam folder.
 One reader reported she applied on March 19 and it took until March 27 to receive approval.

-In addition, a few readers are reporting they are receiving an email from Migracion that says:
+In addition, a few readers are reporting receiving an email from Migracion when Migracion stopped issuing tourist visas that says: